ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 #

 #### 6. Create a GameManager Prefab
-Now that we have created our **GameManager** class, we will return to the Unity Editor setup or project.
+Now that we have created our **GameManager** class, we will return to the Unity Editor to implement it in our project.

 1. In the Unity Editor, return to one of the _sample scenes _